 The information here on The Marine Detective is, in part, intended to answer important life questions like “How Do Octopuses Poo?“.
-Right up there as life-enhancing information is the answer to “How can you determine gender in cetaceans?”
+Right up there as life-enhancing information is the answer to “How can you determine sex in cetaceans?”
 (Cetaceans are whales, dolphins and porpoises and it is important to use this term because, for example, Orca are actually members of the dolphin family.)

 Please know that I am being serious here.
 This is meant to be anything but giddiness-inducing, whale-porn-perceived content.
 Further, I believe to my core that the more knowledge we have of our marine neighbours, the more understanding, connection and respect there is for the Ocean and thereby, the better the hopes for our own species.

 And, in that regard, I am here to serve.

 The following allow determination of sex in cetaceans:

 - Presence of a calf beside the mother.
 BUT this can be difficult to determine unless the calf is really young i.e. it just could be a smaller, unrelated individual travelling with a larger one;

 - DNA testing BUT this is not useful to the average person;

 - Seeing a male’s penis BUT it is usually concealed inside the body / genital slit where it isn’t creating drag and losing heat;

 - There can be behavioural clues BUT you need some pretty good understanding of a species for this; and